Call Us

 This page has been clinically reviewed by Adam O’Hagan, rTMS Co-ordinator at Priory Wellbeing Centre Harley Street in April 2024.

-In this guide, we delve into how rTMS works, how effective it is, and address safety considerations.
+In this guide, we delve into how rTMS therapy works, how effective it is, and address safety considerations.

 “rTMS is a novel and very promising treatment for depression and is safe and effective.
 It's particularly useful where other treatment approaches haven't worked and has fewer adverse effects than other pharmacological or physical treatments.”